strellic/z3.is/README.md

 ## Scopes
 Scopes are how certain accounts are given access to specific sections of the website.
-* superadmin - access to everything
+* superadmin - access to everything (can make new superadmin accounts)
-* users - access to create / delete users (this can create new superadmin accounts)
+* users - access to create / delete users (can't create / delete superadmin accounts)
 * shorten - access to the URL shortener
 * paste - access to the pastebin system
 * upload - access to upload files (limited by MAXFILE size in .env)
 * download - access to download remote files (not limited by MAXFILE)

+Superadmins can view the creations of all other users, so give people this scope with caution.
+People without the `superadmin` scope will only be able to see their own creations.
+However, people with the `users` scope can see and delete non-superadmin accounts.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.